TheCod3rYouTube/PS5NorModifier/README.md

+Help contribute to the project with a donation: https://www.streamelements.com/thecod3r/tip

+News update: This project will continue soon.
+We've just aquired the domain "uart.codes" and I'm in the process of building a team and a roadmap to really take this project places it's never seen!

 The PS5 NOR Modifier is a Windows GUI based application making it easier for people to modify the NOR file for their PlayStation 5 console.
 This is especially useful if you need to generate a NOR file for your console to replace a corrupt or faulty NOR.